 The teams play a vital role in identifying regional risk and threat levels, in benchmarking Forces against the national policing action plan for modern slavery and in supporting the development of force-level intelligence development and analysis.
 The co-ordinators also each play a lead role in the development of national partnership initiatives.

-National Insight team
+National Analysis team

 The team uses the entire data set for analysis to identify trends and changes in modern slavery crime types in the UK, and to get a clearer picture of the background of victims and offenders.
 Further analysis is also conducted which is used to provide specific intelligence support to police forces and partners.
 Good practice within the intelligence community is also identified and shared across the intel community.